ingadhoc/stock/stock_voucher/README.rst

 Stock Voucher
 =============

-This module add stock voucher report on stock picking Also add parameters in stock picking type to set declared value and number_package in the pickings.
+#.
+This module adds stock voucher report on stock picking to generate a voucher for each Customers pickings.
+#.
+Also adds parameters in stock picking type to set declared value and number_package in the pickings.

 Installation
 ============